 Not surprisingly, the coroner committed Ellen to the state hospital after her attack on Cora and Charles.
 Despite his pleas, Charles could to nothing to mitigate her sentence, though he tried to arrange for private care.
 On admission, she was a raging lunatic, sedated into submission and kept that way.
 When Charles was allowed to visit, she never responded to him.
 Her life was essentially over.
 She never rallied and succumbed to tuberculosis in less than two years.
 Though he was relieved the matter was taken out of his hands, Charles truly grieved the loss of the beautiful woman he’d married.

 He was able to bring the girls back home with Josie’s and Cora’s help.
 They thrived in the loving environment.
-Geneva was greatly saddened by Ellen’s death, but remained active in Ellen’s children’s lives.
+Geneva was greatly saddened by Ellen’s death, but remained active in Ellen’s children’s lives, sharing the Mother’s love her daughter had never been able to give them.
 Ginny, of course, never knew her mother, but the boys and Charley had all suffered from Ellen’s treatment till they felt nothing but relief.
 Their lives settled down to a new, happy normal.

 Charles never remarried, but over the years, settled into a comfortable arrangement with the widow of an old friend.
 Neither wanted to unsettle their children or leave their family homes, so they embarked on a discreet friendship that lasted till his death thirty years later.
 It was much more loving and rewarding than the time he spent with Ellen.
 His second love was kind, gentle, and unselfish, a true blessing after the stormy Ellen.